 And then a little dish at each place setting contains a “nest” of Easter candy nestled in a “basket” of raffia.

-I hope this post, and the other posts in our Bunny Hop help feed your imagination and inspire you to do some creative Spring and Easter decorating.
-Please visit the links below to see more festive Spring and Easter decorating, colors, tables and vignettes!
+I hope this post helps feed your imagination and inspire you to do some creative Spring and Easter decorating.

 From our home to yours